Ruffed grouse hunting

 - Many hunters pursue ruffed grouse and woodcock at the same time.
 If you plan to hunt woodcock or other migratory birds as a mixed bag, you must be HIP certified and follow the migratory game bird hunting regulations.

-- Spruce grouse are a state-threatened species and can be found in many of the same areas as ruffed grouse.
+- Spruce grouse are a state-threatened species found in many of the same areas as ruffed grouse.
 Be sure you know the difference between the species to avoid the accidental harvest of spruce grouse.

 Where to hunt